dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 **Add**: Sets device properties from a map.

-This section is set up via Headkaze's [_Intel Framebuffer Patching Guide_](https://www.insanelymac.com/forum/topic/334899-intel-framebuffer-patching-using-whatevergreen/?tab=comments#comment-2626271) and applies only one actual property to begin, which is the _ig-platform-id_.
+This section is set up via Headkaze's [Intel Framebuffer Patching Guide](https://www.insanelymac.com/forum/topic/334899-intel-framebuffer-patching-using-whatevergreen/?tab=comments#comment-2626271) and applies only one actual property to begin, which is the ig-platform-id.
 The way we get the proper value for this is to look at the ig-platform-id we intend to use, then swap the pairs of hex bytes.

 If we think of our ig-plat as `0xAABBCCDD`, our swapped version would look like `DDCCBBAA`